Thriving in America: Megaregions, Megatrends and Small Business Growth

 Housing and Real Estate

 One of the challenges accompanying megaregion development is the increasing demand for housing.
-Megaregions across the US Sunbelt (SoCal, Arizona Sun Corridor, Texas Triangle, and Flordia) continue to experience strong demand for housing benefiting from current migratory patterns continue.
-However, several factors will impact housing and real estate in these areas including inflation and interest rates, evolving workforce trends, regulatory challenges, and geopolitical risks.
+Megaregions across the US Sunbelt (SoCal, Arizona Sun Corridor, Texas Triangle, and Flordia) continue to experience strong demand for housing benefiting from climate migration and an aging population.
+However, several factors will impact housing and real estate in these areas, including inflation and interest rates, evolving workforce trends, regulatory challenges, and geopolitical risks.

 Megatrends Driving Growth